A WordPress build for businesses that need to ship fast with low overhead.

 Every build meets the same standard.
 What differs is scope, complexity, and the level of engineering required to support the business properly.

 The sprint continues.
 Each of the three reviews has a 48-hour window.
 If you don’t respond, the team makes the call and moves to the next phase.
 Your site still ships on day 28.
-If you miss the asset deadline before kickoff, your slot rolls free of charge to the next cohort — but once kickoff happens, the timeline is the timeline.
+If you miss the asset deadline before kickoff, your slot rolls free of charge to the next cohort.
+Once kickoff happens, the timeline is the timeline.

-Your site goes onto HostLogic, our managed WordPress hosting, included for the first 12 months.
-After that, hosting renews at standard rates.
-We’re available for ongoing work — extra pages, design tweaks, performance work — billed at agreed rates and scheduled into a future cohort if it’s substantial.
+Your site goes onto a HostLogic Care plan, included for the first 12 months.
+After that, the Care plan renews at standard rates.
+We’re available for ongoing work (extra pages, design tweaks, performance work), billed at agreed rates and scheduled into a future cohort if it’s substantial.

 Sprint includes up to 6 pages.
 Additional pages can be added at €350 each, agreed at kickoff and added before week 2 design begins.